The 10 Most Common Wedding Planning Mistakes

-Making a commitment to eat right and exercise is great whether you're planning your wedding or trying to stave off the newlywed nine.
-On the other hand, crash-dieting and chaining yourself to the treadmill is a course likely to end in disaster—and an ill-fitting gown.
+Making a commitment to eat right and exercise is great, whether you're planning your wedding or not.
+On the other hand, crash-dieting and working out nonstop is a course likely to end in disaster—and an ill-fitting gown.

 Instead of losing more sleep than weight, find a gown you love and order it in your current size.
-If you want to work on your body during your engagement, that's great, just be sure to make your goals are manageable (toning up but not dropping 20 pounds, for instance).
+If you want to work on your body during your engagement, that's great—just be sure to make your goals manageable (toning up but not dropping 20 pounds, for instance).
 You're more likely to stick with a routine that doesn't require superhuman willpower.
-And if you still find that you are freaking about your figure, just remember that you're about to get hitched to someone who can't get enough of the way you look (really, truly) right now.
+And if you still find that you're obessing about your figure, just remember that you're about to get hitched to someone who can't get enough of the way you look (really, truly) right now.

-If you do drop some weight, this slow-and-steady approach will help you big time (and help you keep it off long-term).
+If you do drop some weight, this slow-and-steady approach will help you big time.
 You'll want to lose those extra pounds before your second fitting.
 Any big changes after that, and though you might be lighter, your alterations bill will be pretty hefty.
 Your final fitting should be for last-minute tweaks, not a total overhaul.

 6. Doing it All Yourself